mattfabius/KHPCStatInventoryModifier/README.md

 # KHPCStatInventoryModifier
 This is a mod for Kingdom Hearts Final Mix for PC that allows easy editing of stats, inventory, abilities, and more with an input text file.

+## What's New in v1.2?
+* Added support for modifying Donald and Goofy's stats, weapons, and abilities separately from Sora's
+* Fixed a bug where munny wasn't being properly applied
+* Increased limits for some stats

 ## How to Install
 1. Click the green "Code" button in the top-right and download as a zip file.
 2. Unzip the file (right-click > Extract All)